redsoxfan0219/portfolio/content/en/docs/sampleworkproducts/modeldocumentation/index.md

 #### Rationale

 Claim history is used to predict potential incidents of fraud.
-Historically, catastrophic events invite high levels of insurance fraud.
+Historically, catastrophic events have invited high levels of insurance fraud.

 #### Cleaning, Transformations, and Feature Engineering